button - review

 Copyright notice.

-Townsville's new gallery director Ross Searle has shown the flag with his first home-curated show of works by young artist Ranna Hale [artist's former last name].
+Townsville's [Perc Tucker Gallery director] has shown the flag with his first home-curated show of works by young artist Ranna Hale [artist's former last name; now Lachlan].

 Though the public may have a bit to chew on with this uncompromising kind of art, the choice was a lucky one: it combines a consistent and demanding concept with excellent graphic draftsmanship.